 Symptoms and diagnosis of bile duct cancer

-- Jaundice – a yellowing of your skin and eyes
+- Jaundice (yellowing of your eyes and skin)

 - Dark urine

 - Abdominal pain

 - Unexplained weight loss

 - Loss of appetite

 These symptoms can also be caused by conditions other than cancer, but it’s important to go to the GP and get any unusual changes checked out.
 Cancer is usually easier to treat and cure if it’s found early.

 Can I be screened for bile duct cancer?

 Testing for bile duct cancer when you have no symptoms is called screening.
 There is no national bile duct cancer screening programme in Ireland at present.
 If you are concerned about bile duct cancer, talk to your GP.